buonan/example-ecs-api/README.md

-# How to tag image for AWS ECR
+# How to build image
-- build image
+- build
 ```
 $ cd api
 $ npm run build